nadegegriesser/outfit-service/README.md

 ## Possible improvements

-- Download and extract the json file containing the cities (if there is a newer version available) instead of saving it to the resources folder.
+- Download and extract the json file containing the cities when needed instead of saving it to the resources folder (determine if there is a newer version available using the ETag header).
+- Write a maven plugin to generate the Outfit Decider contract (Decision and Variables classes) from the DMN file.
 - Define more complex decision logic, maybe based on humidity or pressure.